 As a career educator and mom of two, Wendy understands that our communities are only as strong as our schools are.
 She will fight to fully fund our public schools so that each child in Virginia can learn and succeed.

 The wage for Virginia public school teachers is about $7,000 under the national average.
 As both Wendy’s mom and grandmother were public school teachers, she understands firsthand the impact of underpaid educators.
 She knows that investing in Virginia's families means investing in Virginia's teachers.
 So she will support a living wage and benefits for public educators, so that Virginia can recruit and retain the nation’s top talent.

 Wendy believes that everyone should be able to afford to go to the doctor when they're sick.
-She knows how critical state support can be – Wendy and her family are enrolled in the Affordable Care Act.
+She knows how critical state support can be – Wendy and her family have healthcare due to the Affordable Care Act.

 Wendy will support the expansion of Medicaid, so that an estimated 400,000 Virginians don’t have to keep making the impossible choices between paying healthcare bills and other necessities.
-Wendy understands that Medicaid expansion is good for Virginia’s economy – through a healthy workforce and the creation of new jobs.
+Wendy understands that universal healthcare is good for Virginia’s economy – through a healthy workforce and the creation of new jobs.

 Jobs and Economic Development

 Wendy believes that our economy should work for everyone, and give each Virginian a fair shot.
 That means competitive public and technical education systems, a living minimum wage, and jobs for our veterans.
 It also means the protection of worker's rights, labor unions, and equal economic opportunity for all Virginians.
 It means our government's investment in public infrastructure so that we can can build better roads, bike lanes, and transit systems.
 Virginia's economy is developing quickly, and our government must take steps to ensure that our workforce is well trained and paid so that we can grow and compete.